duckietown/docs-AIDO/book/AIDO/10_challenges/40_amod.md

 # Challenge `AMOD` {#amod status=ready}

-We introduce a challenge that is presently too extensive to conduct in Duckietown.
-Instead, the task is carried out only in simulation.
+We introduce a challenge that is presently too extensive to conduct in physical Duckietown.
+Instead, the task is carried out in simulation.
 In the future, this is expected change as Duckietowns across the world experience a tremendous growth in population, mostly due to the significant immigration of Duckies with an engineering background.

 We use the simulation platform AMoDeus [AMoDEUs](https://github.com/idsc-frazzoli/amodeus) \cite{AMoDeus-BASE}.
-AMoDeus is a virtual mobility-on-demand simulator on which operational policies for large-scale AMoD systems can be developed and tested.
+AMoDeus is a virtual mobility-on-demand simulator on which operational policies for large-scale AMoD systems can be developed and tested on a high fidelity mesoscopic transportation simulator.
 You may coordinate thousands of robotic taxis in cities to pick up and deliver customers with your algorithm hosted by the AMoDeus engine in the background.

 The design of operational policies for AMoD systems is a challenging task for various reasons: